myhzyy/WeatherMate/readne.md

 - Fetches random daily quotes from **ZenQuotes.io**.
 - Displays a new motivational quote each day on the homepage.
-- Uses a CORS-friendly fetch wrapper with [AllOrigins](https://api.allorigins.win/).

 ### 🧠 Helpful Hints

 - Small pop-up tooltip by the heart icon: “💾 Add this city to favourites”.
-- Auto disappears after a few seconds for a polished UX.

 ---